BlueMustache/base65536gen/README.md

 * `base65536gen` returns **92,240** safe code points from the "Letter, Other" [General Category](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category).
 * Modifying `base65536gen` to add other safe General Categories (all the Letter, Number and Symbol GCs) yields **101,064** safe code points.

+## And is it done?

+Yes, basically. `base65536gen` has successfully generated the needed code points which are now used in version 1.0.0 of [`base65536`](https://github.com/ferno/base65536).
+You can see the results as `get-b2.json` and `get-block-start.json`.

+The range of code points in use can no longer be changed without incurring, at the very least, a major version bump in `base65536`.
+However, `base65536` has started to be ported to other languages and I consider it *extremely* undesirable to introduce multiple incompatible versions of the Base65536 encoding, so this is unlikely to happen unless a very serious problem is discovered. `base65536gen` is now ancient history.

+Still, if I tried this again, here are some things I might do differently:

+* Include other safe Unicode General Categories, so that Base65536 output does not seemingly consist only of CJK characters.
+At present, to my eye (not being a reader of those languages) it resembles ordinary CJK text.
+I would prefer Base65536 to be more obviously a kludge of diverse scripts, so that it can't be mistaken for text, even by someone who knows none of those scripts.
+Naturally the lion's share of code points will have to remain CJK though, that's just where the safe code points mostly are.
+* Try harder to select lower code points, those with 3-byte encodings in UTF-8 and 2-byte encodings in UTF-16, to reduce the average size of the encoded Base65536 output.
+* Perhaps try to find larger blocks of 512 or 1024 code points rather than 256, or other techniques for reducing the size of the lookup tables.

+If you have other observations I would be interested.

 ## License

 MIT